Medical Massage For Hip Replacement Surgery,

 So Soft Tissue Therapies such as massage/bodywork or postural yoga therapy are not yet well represented in modern medicine and health care.
 Yet decades of personal experience among many successful therapists, and testimony of heir legions of loyal clients, while admittedly anecdotal*, indicate they should be more widely accepted as a valid healing modality.

-While it is true that “anecdotal evidence” is less trustworthy, it is not completely without merit.
+While it is true that “anecdotal evidence” is less trustworthy in SOME ways, it is not without merit.
 As the relevant Wikipedia article states:

 “… Anecdotal evidence is considered dubious support of a generalized claim; it is, however, within the scope of scientific method for claims regarding particular instances, for example, the use of case studies in medicine.” [emphasis added]

-Therefore, if thousands of anecdotes among many hundreds of highly competent therapists indicate something might well be true, it makes no “scientific sense” to automatically discount it without further proof that the observations are indeed faulty.
+Therefore, if hundreds or thousands of anecdotes among many highly competent therapists or physicians indicate something might well be true, it makes no “scientific sense” to automatically discount it without further proof that the observations are indeed faulty.

 We in the massage community would welcome properly constructed, scientific studies.
 However, they tend to be expensive and the wide range of variables in massage work are potentially numerous.
 So, such proof is difficult to come by.